Posted June 25, 2019

-Cameron Huddleston wrote an interesting article that was posted on September 19, 2016 on the Go Banking Rates.com website.
+Cameron Huddleston wrote an interesting article In May 2019 that was posted on the Go Banking Rates.com website.
 If this is true, and I have no doubt that it is, this is sobering news for our country.
 Read the article or click here to read the article on the website.

 According to an article written by Jessica Dickler that was published on the financial network CNBC, 66 million Americans have no emergency savings.

 Saving money continues to be a challenge for Americans.
 That’s the finding of GOBankingRates’ most recent savings survey.

 Since 2015, GOBankingRates has asked Americans how much they have in savings.
 Each year, the survey results have shown that a majority of adults don’t even have $1,000 in a savings account.
 That trend continues in 2018.